quvvii/python-notifier/README.md

 - `SEND_ALERT_TIME` - the time interval between sending messages to Telegram
 - `SERVER_NAME` - your server name
 - `MESSAGE_BODY` - message that sends to Telegram
+- `TIMEZONE` - your time relative to UTC (timestamp will be UTC + YOUR TIMEZONE hours)

 3. Build the image:
 ```bash